 - Vigeland Sculpture Park

-- Royal Palace
+- The Royal Palace

-- National Gallery
+- National Museum

-- Norwegian Folk Museum
+- Norwegian Museum of Cultural History

 - Viking Ship Museum